 For example, adding a child to your medical insurance does not always mean that the premium will increase.
 For family plans, the amount will often be the same.
 If you are able to include the child in your health insurance, the entire amount for health insurance can be included as a deduction for child support purposes thus lowering your child support obligation.

 For education, if both parties have joint decision-making, then both parties would need to approve the school before the child is enrolled.
 If worded correctly, you should not be stuck with a private school bill if you did not agree to it.
 You may still be responsible for all other school expenses such as books, registration, and any other school-related expenses.

 For extracurricular activities, we often include that the parties must agree to that activity, and not unreasonably withhold their consent before they are responsible for paying 50% of the said expense.
 That prevents one parent from enrolling the child in several activities without the other parent’s consent and then expecting the other parent to foot half the bill.
 The parent must not unreasonably withhold their consent, however.
 So not agreeing to any activity in order to avoid paying for any expenses would not fly.

-It is important to incorporate the proper language in court documents when addressing these issues in order to prevent an excessive amount of expenses that you cannot afford.
+Seeking advice from an experienced child support lawyer can be critical.
+It is important to incorporate the proper language in court documents when addressing these issues in order to prevent an excessive amount of additional expenses that you cannot afford.